Welcome to MindOUT! National LGBTI Mental Health & Suicide Prevention Project

 - Facilitating online professional development opportunities for the mental health and suicide prevention sector.

-MindOUT! is delivered by project partners QuAC in Queensland, and Working it Out in Tasmania.
+MindOUT! is delivered by project partner Working it Out in Tasmania.

 Sally Morris – National MindOUT!
 Project Coordinator